- About DCC

 Please be aware that courses not applicable toward a student’s degree or certificate program are not eligible for New York state or federal financial aid.
 State and federal financial aid can be given for those courses which are remedial (developmental) in nature and required by the College.
 Credit-bearing courses that are prerequisites for a required course in a program are not eligible for financial aid unless these courses can fulfill other requirements (i.e., electives) in the program.

-The Office of Financial Aid, located in the Orcutt Student Services Center, Room 104, provides financial counseling to students and their families, and is prepared to assist them in analyzing and understanding the financial resources available to them.
+The Office of Student Financial Services, located in the Orcutt Student Services Center, Room 202, provides financial counseling to students and their families, and is prepared to assist them in analyzing and understanding the financial resources available to them.

 It is important that students plan well in advance for the financing of their college education.
-Early contact with the Office of Financial Aid and filing applications early for financial aid will reduce delay, frustration, disappointment and financial crises.
+Early contact with the Office of Student Financial Services and filing applications early for financial aid will reduce delay, frustration, disappointment and financial crises.

 The primary purpose of financial aid is to provide assistance to students who would not otherwise be able to attend college.
 The basic premise of student aid is that the primary responsibility for meeting college costs rests with the student and his or her family.
 The extent of this financial responsibility is determined by a uniform analysis of financial data submitted by the student and family.